 Oracle SQL Developer Web is a browser-based application that uses ORDS (Oracle REST Data Services) to provide many of the database development and administration features of desktop-based Oracle SQL Developer.

-Some features of Oracle SQL Developer Web are only available if you sign in as a user with database administration rights.
+Some features of Oracle SQL Developer Web are only available if you sign in as a user with the DBA role.
 For such features, a "restricted availability" statement appears at the start of the feature description; for example:

-Available only if you signed in as a database user with administrator rights.
+Available only if you signed in as a database user with the DBA role.

-The main features include running SQL statements and scripts in the worksheet, exporting data, creating Data Modeler diagrams for existing schemas, enabling database administrators to monitor and manage the database, and providing database administrators with a real-time SQL monitoring interface
+The main features include running SQL statements and scripts in the worksheet, exporting data, creating Data Modeler diagrams for existing schemas, and enabling database administrators to monitor the database.

 For a complete integrated development environment, see Oracle SQL Developer.